Description

 Registration

-No registration is needed.
-Nonetheless, you are welcome to submit your comments to improve the NDFkd Calculator by going to the CONTACT US web page.
+No registration is needed for the current version.
+Nonetheless, you are welcome to submit your comments to improve this model at the Contact us web page.

 Developers